DataDog/dd-sdk-android-gradle-plugin/docs/upload_mapping_file.md

 ```bash
 ./gradlew uploadMappingRelease
 ```
 **Note**: If your project uses additional flavors, the plugin will provide an upload task for each variant with obfuscation enabled.
+In this case please also make sure to initialize SDK with a proper variant name (the necessary API is available since version `1.8.0`).

 [1]: https://github.com/DataDog/dd-sdk-android-gradle-plugin
 [2]: https://app.datadoghq.com/account/settings#api